FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 ## Critical Load

-Aggregate rate of network traffic, which would lead to average loss ratio exactly matching target loss ratio (when used as the offered load for infinite many trial measurement).
+Aggregate rate of network traffic, which would lead to average loss ratio exactly matching target loss ratio, if used as the offered load for infinite many trial measurement.

 ## Critical Load Estimate